trobins15/cmts_jekyll/_pages/national-strategy-for-the-mts.md

 sidenav: false
 manual_pdf: /images/uploads/catherine_simons.jpg
 ---
-## <span style="color:blue">NATIONAL STRATEGY FOR THE MTS</span>
+<span style="color:blue">## NATIONAL STRATEGY FOR THE MTS</span>
 ## NATIONAL STRATEGY FOR THE MTS
 ### Channeling the Maritime Advantage (2017-2022)

-> _The United States marine transportation system will be a safe, secure, clean, and globally integrated network that, in harmony with the environment, ensures a free-flowing, seamless, and reliable movement of people and commerce along its waterways, sea lanes, and intermodal connections._
+>> _The United States marine transportation system will be a safe, secure, clean, and globally integrated network that, in harmony with the environment, ensures a free-flowing, seamless, and reliable movement of people and commerce along its waterways, sea lanes, and intermodal connections._

-         - CMTS Vision of the MTS
+         #### - CMTS Vision of the MTS
            Approved by the U.S. Committee on the Marine Transportation System – October 2017